Program Overview

 Why This Program & What You'll Learn

 As a school psychologist, you'll work with students from every facet of society, with all the challenges that brings — but the work is intensely rewarding.
-It's one reason why U.S. News & World Report ranks it the second-best social service job.
+It's one reason why U.S. News & World Report has ranked it as one of the best social service jobs.

-Only 8 to 10 students are admitted each year into this competitive program.
-We want our schools to reflect all of society, which is why we encourage students from diverse ethnic and racial backgrounds to apply.
+Only 12 students are admitted each year into this competitive program.
+We want our schools to reflect all of society, which is why we encourage students from diverse ethnic and racial backgrounds, students with disabilities, LGBTQ+ students and multilingual students to apply.

 By the time you finish this program, you'll be knowledgeable in the following areas:

-This program's core faculty have expertise in autism, pediatrics, interventions and other areas.
-You'll come to know your faculty as mentors as you become a valued member of our teaching community.
+This program's core faculty have expertise in autism, neurodevelopmental disabilities, pediatrics, behavior analysis, academic and behavior interventions and other areas.
+As you become a valued member of our teaching community, you'll come to know your faculty as mentors.

-When you finish this program, you'll earn both a Master of Arts degree in psychology and the Specialist's degree in psychological services.
+When you finish this program, you'll earn both the Master of Arts (M.A.) and Specialist in Psychological Services (S.Psy.S) degrees.

 Program Highlights